townivan/willow-base/README.md

     git clone https://github.com/townivan/willow-base.git .

-Then disconnect your project from this repo:
+Then disconnect your project from this repo: (delete hidden .git folder - example on a mac)

     rm -rf .git